-In this section, we compare the predictions of our model with those resulting from the standard one-sector growth model, and provide summary statistics in different cases via corresponding elasticities of output per worker to w.r.t in TFP.
+In this section, we i) compare the predictions of our model with those resulting from the standard one-sector growth model and ii) provide summary statistics in different cases through corresponding elasticities of output per worker with respect to TFP.
 We also connect our findings with those in Erosa et al. (2010).